 Opportunities abound for English majors to practice their craft.
-Undergraduate writers publish poetry and fiction in the student periodical, The Album, or the student literary journal, Cargoes.
+Undergraduate writers publish poetry and fiction in the student periodical, The Album, the student literary journal, Cargoes, or the multicultural literary magazine, Gravel.

 In July 2005, Cargoes was awarded the Undergraduate Literary Prize for content by the Association of Writers and Writing Programs (AWP).